liquity/bold/README.md

         uint256 _upperHint,
         uint256 _lowerHint,
         uint256 _maxUpfrontFee
-    )`: the Trove owner sets an individual delegate who will have permission to update the interest rate for that Trove in range `[ _minInterestRate,  _minInterestRate]`.
+    )`: the Trove owner sets an individual delegate who will have permission to update the interest rate for that Trove in range `[ _minInterestRate,  _maxInterestRate]`.
 Removes the Trove from a batch if it was in one.

 - `removeInterestIndividualDelegate(uint256 _troveId):` the Trove owner revokes individual delegate’s permission to change the given Trove’s interest rate.